meaton/clarindk-md-updater/Readme.md

 ###Deploying eSciDoc Metadata-Updater

 An RESTful updater service to eSciDoc.
 Additionally provides the service of retrieving metadata records for an item, in XML-format output.
 The XML can be edited and an updated document can be uploaded to eSciDoc via the service.
 Handles the authentication process with either eSciDoc handle cookie or Basic auth login method.

 See https://github.com/escidoc/escidoc-metadata-updater for further details.

 Deploy as locally running Jetty service or as a deployed WAR.

 Set CLI configuration appropriately, updaterHost and updaterPort parameters for the deployed MD-Updater service.

+###Testing

+#####Validating PIDs from fetched CMDI metadata records

+Set 'targetQuery' in the config file to be the Query id of the fetched CMDI metadata records, together with the correct Session (linked by 'escidoc_handle').
+Test will run on PIDs found in the Resources section of a CMDI metadata resource, resolve and validate the data fields.
+Tests currently created using [mocha] (https://mochajs.org/) (test runner) and [chai] (http://chaijs.com/) assertions.

+Running the tests:
+``npm test``

 - - -